canlanxiaoyang/canlanxiaoyang.github.io/ap/_posts/2024-07-21-compartmentation.md

 hide_last_modified: true
 ---

-# 2.7 Origin of Compartmentalization and the Eukaryotic Cell
+# 2.7 Origin of Compartmen-talization and the Eukaryotic Cell

 *Membranes and membrane-bound organelles in eukaryotic cells compartmentalize intracellular metabolic processes and specific enzymatic reactions.*